Automobile Lemon Law

 The law covers problems that occur during the first 12 months or 12,000 miles of ownership.
 The problem must substantially impair the value, use or safety of the vehicle.
 Each time you take your vehicle to the dealer for service or repair, the dealer must provide you with a copy of the repair invoice.
 The dealer must also notify the manufacturer that your vehicle has been brought in a second time for the same problem.
 As long as the first problem occurs during the first 12 months or 12,000 miles of ownership, you are covered for any subsequent problems occurring after that point.

-The law allows the manufacturer three repair attempts for the same problem.
+File photo of a broken down car the law allows the manufacturer three repair attempts for the same problem.
 If the repairs are unsuccessful, you may demand a refund or replacement vehicle.
 Also, if your car is at the dealership for any repairs for a cumulative total of thirty days during the first 12 months or 12,000 miles, you may demand a refund or replacement.